Dargones/anceps/README.md

 2) **Using period- and author-specific frequency-based dictionaries.** The traditional approach to automated scansion is to use a dictionary that lists all theoretically possible ways a word can be macronized.
-For this purpose, **anceps** uses the dictionary based on queries to [Morpheus](https://github.com/PerseusDL) which was created by Alatius for his scansion tool.
+For this purpose, **anceps** uses the dictionary based on queries to [Morpheus](https://github.com/PerseusDL) which was created by Johan Winge for [his scansion tool](https://github.com/Alatius/latin-macronizer).
 However, theory-guided dictionaries like this one are not always reliable because they do not specify how frequent a particular scansion is.
 Consider `patris`, the genetive of `pater`.
 The `a` in `patris` can be either long or short depending on the author and the period.
 Poets of the